-A well-designed virtual course will provide a great deal of structure and accountability for a student’s self-motivation.
+A well-designed online course presence in Canvas will provide a great deal of structure and accountability for a student’s self-motivation.
 Also, designing for equity and inclusion means being particularly proactive about supporting students who may need some extra attention.

-Pay attention to students who may be struggling and reach out proactively
+Reach out proactively to students who may be struggling

 Implement ways to check-in with students regularly and intentionally look for signs that students are not keeping up with the course.
 Have they missed more than one assignment without any indication to you about why?
 Are they logging into the course site regularly?
 Are they watching assigned videos, accessing assigned files?
 Canvas can provide a ton of information about what students are or aren’t doing: